mvoemel/ticket-master/README.md

 ## Deployment

 If you deploy on DigitalOcean you first need to purchase a k8s cluster with at least three nodes.
 Than you need to create an access token and paste it in the GitHub secrets with a specific name, which is defined in the `.github/workflows` files.
 Moreover you need to add your Docker username and password as a secret.
 After that you need to install `ingress-nginx` on the DigitalOcean k8s cluster and also set the jwt and the stripe secret.
 Then you need to uncomment all the stuff inside the `.github/workflows` files.
+You also need a load balancer on DigitalOcean.
+Furthermore you need to own a domain name, which you need to specify in the `infrastructure/k8s-prod/ingress-srv.yml` file.
+Also you need to change the `client/api/build-client.js` file.

 ## Development